 The Culture Platform on Access to Culture aimed at enhancing access to culture within education, cultural production and participation on the one hand, and strived for the promotion of its mainstreaming in public policies at European, National and Sub-National level on the other.
 Having identified three main topics of work, the Culture Platform on Access to Culture had created respective working groups with open membership:

 The Working Group on Education and Learning analysed the benefits of exchange and the synergy between education, learning and culture as well as the role that cultural participation plays in diverse settings.

 Working Group on Creation and Creativity

-The Working Group on Creation and Creativity advocates for better conditions for artistic creation, encouraging access for all to creative processes, and the opportunity to explore the creativity of the arts sector within the wider field of “creativity and innovation”.
+The Working Group on Creation and Creativity advocated for better conditions for artistic creation, encouraging access for all to creative processes, and the opportunity to explore the creativity of the arts sector within the wider field of “creativity and innovation”.

 Working Group on Audience Participation

-With the aim of enhancing European audience participation and its acknowledgement, the Working Group on Audience Participation supports the importance of acknowledging audience participation in all levels of policy making based on the broad spectrum of added value that a participative audience provides not only for the cultural sector but for society as whole, particularly with regards to civic participation and citizenship.
+With the aim of enhancing European audience participation and its acknowledgement, the Working Group on Audience Participation supported the importance of acknowledging audience participation in all levels of policy making based on the broad spectrum of added value that a participative audience provides not only for the cultural sector but for society as whole, particularly with regards to civic participation and citizenship.

 Find here the Civil Society Platform on Access to Culture- Guidelines and the Executive summary